danbev/learning-v8/README.md

     { firstname: "Jon", lastname: "Doe' }

 The above object has two named properties.
-Named properties differ from integer indexed for property names which is what you have when you are working with arrays.
+Named properties differ from integer indexed which is what you have when you are working with arrays.

 Memory layout of JavaScript Object:
 ```